 The structure of your About page is the top determinant of whether prospects will stick around long enough to read it.
 A long page full of text is sure to put even the most investigative journalist or curious customer to sleep.
 Here are some better alternatives.

 The best way to tell a story is by video.
 This can be something simple and eye-catching to draw readers in (as we've illustrated above on our own About page), but feel free to get creative.
 A short, documentary-style video could present text-heavy information in a much more appealing way.
 The key is to stick to the highlights and leave out all the extra details people might not be interested in.

-Companies with long and complex histories that they are proud of often use slideshows to document everything.
+Companies with long and complex histories that they are proud of often use slideshows in their web design to document everything.
 Journalists and students are especially interested in this information.
 However, consumers might also find it interesting when rumors fly and they want to fact-check the company’s history and prior involvements.

 Not many companies use infographics to showcase their histories, and that’s a shame.
 There are so many creative ways to use infographics to organize the information in a way that’s sure to capture people’s attention and their imagination.
 The younger and more creative the target demographic, the more effective this approach is.